Theepan: Early life and family

-Militant
+Eelam War

 Baheerathakumar was recruited into the Liberation Tigers of Tamil Eelam by his cousin Thileepan in 1984.
 He took on the nom de guerre Theepan and codename Tango Papa.
 He sometimes used the aliases Thavabalasingam or Sivatheeban.

 Theepan served in Mahattaya's Vanni command.
 He then joined Mahattaya's bodyguard unit.
 Mahattaya became deputy leader of the LTTE in 1987 and re-located to Jaffna.
 Theepan went to Jaffna to be Mahattaya's chief bodyguard.
 Mahattaya was later transferred back to Vanni and Theepan joined him in Paalamottai, Vavuniya District.
 Theepan was then appointed military commander for Kilinochchi District where he carried many attacks against the Indian Peace Keeping Force (IPKF).

 In 1988 the LTTE's three regional commands in Vanni were unified and placed under the command of Balraj.
 Theepan became Balraj's deputy.
 Shortly after the IPKF's withdrawal from Sri Lanka in 1990 war erupted between the LTTE and the Sri Lankan government.
 Balraj and Theepan led a number of successful operations against the Sri Lankan military in the Vanni including the capture of Mankulam and Kokavil in June/July 1990.
 They also took part in the unsuccessful attack on Elephant Pass in July/August 1991.

 When Balraj was appointed commander of the Charles Anthony Brigade in 1992 Theepan became the new regional commander for Vanni.
 Theepan was involved in the successful Operation Ithayabhoomi (Heartland), Operation Yarl Devi and Operation Thavalai (Frog).

 Mahattaya was executed by the LTTE for treason in 1994 after which Theepan was transferred from Vanni to Jaffna.
 Theepan helped defend Jaffna against the Sri Lankan military's Operation Leap Forward.
 He also took part in the LTTE's Operation Thunderstrike.
-In October 1995 the Sri Lankan military launched Operation Riviresa (Sun Rays) to re-capture the Jaffna peninsula.
+In October 1995 the Sri Lankan military launched Operation Riviresa (Sun Rays) to re-capture the Jaffna Peninsula.
 After the military reached the outskirts of Jaffna city Theepan and Bhanu were made joint commanders of the LTTE forces defending Jaffna.
 Despite being surrounded on all sides Theepan and the LTTE held on until 27 November 1995 (Maaveerar Naal).
 They then withdrew from Jaffna and waded through Jaffna lagoon before being rescued by the Sea Tigers.

 Theepan led the reconnaissance of the army camp in Mullaitivu prior to it being overrun by the LTTE in July 1996.
 In 1997 the Sri Lankan military launched Operation Jayasikurui (Certain Victory) aimed at clearing a land route to the Jaffna peninsula.
 Theepan was given the task of defending the A9 highway.
 He was also the LTTE's overall field commander against Jayasikurui.
 He was at the time joint commander of the Vanni along with Karuna Amman.
 He took part in the successful capture of Kilinochchi in September 1998.
 After Jayasikurui was called off in 1998 the LTTE launched Operation Unceasing Waves III which resulted in a series of LTTE victories from Oddusuddan to Elephant Pass.
 As joint commander of the Vanni region Theepan played a major role in these victories.